EthenCrowl/mfpp/README.md

 # mfpp
 A preprocessor for [Minecraft functions](http://minecraft.gamepedia.com/Function)

-mfpp is still in alpha, planned features include macros and other time-saving devices.
+mfpp is still in alpha, planned features include improved macros, recursion, and other time-saving devices.

 # Syntax